View on-premises report server reports and KPIs in the Power BI mobile apps

 - Open a connection (port) in the firewall.

-Include http or https in front of the connection string.
+Include https or http in front of the connection string.

-Now you see the server in the left navigation bar--in this example, called "power bi report server."
+Now you see the server in the Accounts pane - in this example, it is called "Work server".

 View Power BI reports and KPIs in the Power BI app